CesareDev/tdui/README.md

 ## Usage

-Write the task on the input form and press `Enter` to add it to the list.
-You can navigate switch between the input field and the list using the `Tab` key.

-When you are on the item list section you can navigate through the tasks usign the arrow keys and you can remove one task pressing the`Enter` key.

-## ToDo

-- [ ] Save the tasks on disk
-- [ ] Enhance the color and style
+The first version of the application is not yed completed.
+If you wanna do some test you can navigate through the input components with the `Tab` key and remove a task with `Enter`.
+To swtich between the list and the input form you can use `Ctrl+L`.
+To exit just press `Esc` and then the `Quit` button.

+You can also use the mouse to navigate and focus all the components.

 ## Mentions